Frequently Asked Questions

 - Besides handcrafted goods, what's available at Market?

 - There are fifteen food booths in the International Food Court offering a wide variety of foods made fresh on-site.
 Culinary traditions of Afghanistan, Thailand, India, France, Mexico, Japan, Great Britain and Italy are represented along with several all-American favorites.
 Food booths must meet rigid Market guidelines regarding originality and uniqueness.
-Launched in 2016, the Featured Local Food Producer program allows a monthly rotation of packaged food makers to present their wares from a small booth in the Food Court.

 - Saturday Market is a major supporter of local performing artists.
 Continuous performances take place weekly on the Market Stage.
 Including Holiday Market, over one thousand performers appear on the Market Stages each year.
 In addition, the marketplace has room for all types of strolling entertainers.
 For information about performing, contact Jimmy Haggard.